Attendance

 Good school attendance gives your child the opportunity for success and helps develop skills for life.
 Your child should attend school every day unless there is an unavoidable cause like illness.

-If there is an issue please contact the school and ask to speak with your child's Head of Year, Year Team Assistant or Miss R Cozens to seek support and advice.
+If there is an issue please contact the school and ask to speak with your child's Head of Year, Assistant Heads of Year or Miss R Cozens to seek support and advice.

 Hatch End High School is committed to ensuring that every child reaches their full learning and development potential.
 One of the most important aspects of gaining a great set of results and learning how to succeed in life is to ensure that you have a good record of attendance and punctuality.
 These two areas are tools for life and are two of the most important skills we acquire when at school.